 The term “monochrome” has its origins in the medieval Latin word monochrōma.
 It consists of two words: “mono” and “chrōma,” which translates exactly as “single color.”

 The best example of a monochrome image is a sepia photo, which has its origins in film photography.
+It emphasizes the interplay of light and shadow, texture, form, and contrast while eliminating the complexity of a full spectrum of colors.

 Grayscale vs Black and White